Tired of paying $7 for a single serving of Jack Daniels on American Airlines? Let The Drunk Pirate show you how to bring alcohol on a plane.

-I fly constantly – and drink constantly – and I know what I’m talking about when it comes to how far you can stretch the TSA guidelines on bringing your own alcohol on a plane.
+I fly constantly, and drink constantly, and I know what I’m talking about when it comes to how far you can stretch the TSA guidelines on how to bring alcohol on a plane.

 They had some cool shit in the window display so I went in to see if they had anything I couldn’t live without.
 Usual stuff, but as I was walking past the friendly Indian man (dot, not feathers) I noticed the bargain bin of $.99 single-serving liquor bottles.
 You know, the kind they serve on a plane.

 At that moment 15 different facts converged on the few working brain cells I haven’t managed to kill and created the single best idea I’ve ever had.